Nightbirde: Music career

 Marczewski uploaded her first songs, and gave her first live performance in 2011, while a student at Liberty University.
 She released a three-song EP in 2012, called Lines, on which she sang and played acoustic guitar.
 In 2013, she released Ocean & Sky, a six-song EP that she funded on Kickstarter.

 Remaining in Lynchburg after graduating, Marczewski was a popular performer locally.
-She returned to Ohio in 2014, and following her marriage, moved in 2015 to Nashville, Tennessee (where she later resumed performing under her married name, Jane Claudio, with her husband acting as her producer).
+She returned to Ohio in 2014, then moved to Nashville following her marriage to musician Jeremy Claudio in 2015.
+She resumed performing under her married name, Jane Claudio, with her husband acting as her producer.
 Credited as Jane Marczewski-Claudio, she contributed music for the 2015 documentary film, Leonard Knight: A Man & His Mountain.

 Nightbirde adopted her professional stage name based on a recurring dream, in which birds sang outside her window at night in anticipation of the morning.
 She explained: "It felt so poetic that these birds were singing as if it were morning, and yet there was no sign of it yet, and that’s what I want to embody."
 When asked the meaning behind her name by a fan on Instagram, Nightbirde responded:

 Nightbirde's style, a mix of folk and pop, evolved into electropop.
 Her first single as Nightbirde was "Girl in a Bubble", released in March 2019, along with a music video.
 In April 2019, she opened for Tori Kelly at Liberty University.
 In August 2020, following her second cancer diagnosis and remission, she released "It's OK" (her most popular song).

 Nightbirde peaked at No. 3 on the Billboard "Emerging Artists" chart in June 2021.
 Her song "New Year's Eve (The Remix)" peaked at No. 14 on iTunes in December 2021.
 It also charted in the United Kingdom, Canada and Australia.
-In March 2022, Nightbirde's song "It's OK" appeared during an episode of Good Trouble.
-Her 2021 song "Brave" was officially released posthumously as a single in April 2022.
-Her 2019 song "Fly" was officially released as a single by her family on July 4, 2022.